SharmaMitchell/ZenDecks/README.md

     - front (string)
     - back (string)
   - Ratings subcollection
-    - id (string, id of the user who rated the deck == id of the rating document)
+    - id (string, the id of the user document corresponds to a user's unique uid)
     - score (number, between 1 and 5)
   - Users subcollection
-    - id (the id of the user document is the id of one user of the deck)
+    - id (string, the id of the user document corresponds to a user's unique uid)
 - Users collection
   - username (string, unique)
   - photoURL (string, url to user's Google account photo)